bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

   - Cerobi Steppe - Feddik River: Chest 57, the northern most chest.
 The chest itself has a 10% chance of even spawning, so it's not very good odds.
   - Tchita Uplands - Sundered Earth: Chest 67, located in the southern central section of the zone.
 It also only has a 10% chance of spawning, so the Cerobi Steppe chest is slightly better because of it's vicinity to a zone entrance.
   - Dalmasca Westersand - Shimmering Horizons: Chest 20, located near the center of the zone.
 The center exit north is probably a good spot to rezone for trying to get this.
 The chest only has a 2% spawn rate, which is just awful...
-  - Henne Mines - Phase 2 Dig: Chest 28, a 2% spawn chest, but it is a one time chest with a *guaranteed* Meteorite type D if it spawns and you wear the Diamond Armlet!
+  - Henne Mines - Phase 2 Dig: Chest 28, a 2% spawn rate, but it is a one time chest with a *guaranteed* Meteorite type D if it spawns and you wear the Diamond Armlet!
+This is the one that I used to get the achievement.
+  - The Great Crystal - Many locations: Quite a few chests (check the maps) with a 5% spawn rate.
+If the Meteorite chest appears, the four different Meteorites fill all four slots.
+With the Diamond Armlet, type D is still the in the rare slot, as opposed to type A. Fortunately, these chests also have a lower chance of being a money chest.
+These could be good candidates to grind for the type D Meteorite.
   - ***TODO***: Any others???

 **A Good Sand Scrub** (Challenge) and **A Dark Rumor** (Hunts): The final level cap challenge and it is associated with a hunt as well!
 The hunt, Belito, is a trap for the clan because Ba'Gamnan knew that Balthier was taking part in hunts.
 It's time for Balthier to solo Ba'Gamnan and his party!